losteph/MyNotes/README.md

 # My Notes
 All my university note in one place.
-I'm a Master's student in Cyber-Physical Systems at PoliBa.
+I'm a Master's student in Cyber-Physical Systems at Politecnico di Bari.
 The majority of these files are written in Italian.

 ---
 ### ⚠️ Disclaimer